University Recreation Jobs

 • Responsible for organizing and implementing emergency evacuation of activity areas as necessary

-• Teach LNT Awareness courses and log participation.
+• Teach Leave No Trace Awareness courses and log participation.

 • Pre- and post-trip work.
 With assistance from Adventure Programs professional staff and other facilitators, are responsible for all aspects of the trip/clinic including transportation, equipment needs, food arrangements, required permits or reservations, and all costs associated with the trip/clinic.
 (30%)